 PIKEVILLE MEDICAL CENTER

-"THE REGION'S MEDICAL LEADER"

-WE CO THE EYTDA MILE SO VOLLDON'T HAVE TO
+THE Principle of Allighe of Historia

-Representatives from five different school systems recently attended an organizational meeting of the Big Sandy Spanish Teachers' Forum.
-Attendees included (standing, left to right) Tiffany VanHoose-Austin from Paintsville High School, Tim Tafoya and Sandra Arrowood from Johnson Central High School, (seated, left to right) Sandra Saad from Big Sandy Community and Technical College, Dean Harris from Betsy Layne High School and Gloria Newsome from Prestonsburg High School.
-Big Sandy Spanish teachers hold forum PRESTONSBURG - The Big Sandy Spanish Teachers' Forum held an organizational meeting on Thursday, April 16, at the Tlaquepaque restaurant in Prestonsburg.
-The Forum was initiated by Sandra Saad, assistant professor of Spanish and communications at Big Sandy Community and Technical College, with input from Sandra Arrowood, a Spanish teacher at Johnson Central High School, and Gloria Newsome, a Spanish teacher at Prestonsburg High School.
+ferent school systems nish Teachers' Forum. andy Spanish Teachers' cose-Austin from Paint son Central High Schoo nd Technical College, De

+Big Sandy Spanish teachers hold forum

+PRESTONSBURG - The Big Sandy Spanish Teachers' Forum held an organizational meeting on Thursday, April 16, at the Tlaquepaque restaurant in Prestonsburg.

+The Forum was initiated by Sandra Sand, assistant professor of Spanish and communications at Big.
+Sandy Gommunity and Technical College, with input from Sandra Arrowood, a Spanish teacher at Johnson Central High School, and Gloria Newsome, a Spanish teacher at Prestonsburg High School.

 Six faculty members attended the organizational meeting and plans were made to schedule monthly meetings for the 2009-2010 academic year.
 Meetings will alternate between a teachers-only format to allow instructors to present and share successful teaching techniques and strategies with their peers.
-The alternate meetings will involve a more conversational approach for the practice and improvement of spoken Spanish.
-These alternate meetings will be open to students of Spanish as well as native speakers and other interested parties.
-The Forum members welcome the participation of anyone who is interested in the Spanish language or Hispanic culture If you are interested in receiving more information about this group or in being added to an email distribution list regarding future meetings and events, please email Sandra Saad at sandra.saad@kctcs.edu or call her directly at 606-889-4782.
-Otter Creek recognizes National Volunteer Week WHEELWRIGHT - At Otter Creek Correctional Center, nearly 35 correctional volunteers change lives each day, as they help offenders recover, rehabilitate and get prepared for release.
+The alternate meetings will involve a more conversational approach for the practice and improvement of spoken Spahish.
+These alternate meetings will be open to stunder.

+dents of Spanish as well as native speakers and other interested parties.

+The Forum members welcome the participation of anyone who is interested in the Spanish language or Hispanic culture.

+If you are interested in receiving more information about this group or in being added to an email distribution list regarding future meetings and the spanish language of the spanish spanish and add at a sandra.saad@kcts.edu or call her directly at 606-889-4782.

+Otter Creek recognizes National Volunteer Week

+WHEELWRIGHT - At Otter Creek Correctional Center, nearly 35 correctional volunteers change lives each day, as they help offenders recover, rehabilitate and get prepared for release.
 During this year's National Volunteer Week, April 19-25, this Corrections Corporation of America facility honors those individuals and organizations engaged in such public service.

+engaged in such public service.

-"Their service is priceless and helps show offenders the promise that awaits them when they are released," said Greg Compton, volunteer coordinator at Otter Creek.
+"Their service is priceless and helps show offenders the promise that awaits them when they are released," said Greg Compton, volunteer coordinator at Otter Creck.
 "They offer support and strengthen skills that will help offenders transition successfully upon release."

-"Celebrating People in Action" is the theme for this year's National Volunteer Week, a focus that Jeff Little, warden at Otter Creek finds timely.
-"Volunteers are driven to make a difference," he said.
+"Celebrating People in Action" is the theme for this year's National Volunteer Week, a focus that Jeff Little, warden at Otter Creek findstimely.

+warden at Otter Creek finds timely "Volunteers are driven to make a difference," he said.
 "They believe in people's capacity to change for the better and become contributing citizens who can make a positive impact on society."

 At the Otter Creek facility, volunteers help offenders with literacy skills and addictions treatment support.
-They also build a bridge to the external world by enhancing their life Be Angel.
+They also build a bridge to the external world by enhancing their life skills, ones that ease their rein-tegration into the community, in areas like parenting, com-munication, budgeting, resume writing and more Faith-based volunteers also provide a range of religious services to offenders.

+Be an

-Become a Kentucky organ & tissue donor.
-For information contact: 4-800-525-3456, or www.trustforlife.org skills, ones that ease their reintegration into the community, in areas like parenting, communication, budgeting, resume writing and more.
-Faith-based volunteers also provide a range of religious services to offenders.
-Several local churches and nonprofit organizations, including House of Prayer, Hearts of Hope, Church of Christ, Christian Appalachian Organization as well as many dedicated individuals, spend many hours each month giving back in this way.
-"Volunteer services complement the many rehabilitative services available to offenders here," said Little.
+Become a Kentucky

+Several local churches and Several local churches and organizations, including House of Prayer, Hearts of Hope, Church of Christ; Christian Appalachian Organization as well as many dedicated individuals, spend many hours each month givingback in this way.
+"Yolunteer services complement the many rehabilitative services available to offenders here," said Little.

 "Offenders respect and appreciate their commitment and investment.
 They realize these selfless individuals don't have to be here."

-Organizations or individuals interested in volunteering are encouraged to contact Greg Compton, volunteer services coordinator, at 606-452-9700 or greg.compton@correction-scorp.com for more informaesented by your Department of Landscaping
+Organizations or individuals interested in volunteering are encouraged to fontact Greg Compton, volunteer services coordinator, at 2606-452-9700 or greg.compton@cortection-greg.compton@cortection-greg.compton@cortectiongreg.compton@correction-scorp.com for more informa-tion.

+The City of Preston burg's Annual Arbor Day Festival

 Friday, April 24th, 2009

-Live

-loam.